feorlen/zulip/docs/webhook-walkthrough.md

 }
 ```

+Also consider if your integration should have negative tests, a test where the
-Once you have written some tests, you can run just these new tests from within
+data from the test fixture should result in an error.
+Once you have written some
+tests, you can run just these new tests from within the Zulip development
-the Zulip development environment with this command:
+environment with this command:

 ```
 (zulip-venv)vagrant@vagrant-ubuntu-trusty-64:/srv/zulip$